BINAQUAL: A Full-Reference Objective Localization Similarity Metric for Binaural Audio: Introduction

 \section{Introduction}

 Spatial audio is an advanced auditory technology that creates a three-dimensional sound field, enabling listeners to perceive sounds as originating from specific locations in space.
-This technology enhances immersion in applications like virtual reality (VR), augmented reality (AR), gaming, and cinematic soundscapes.
+This technology enhances user immersion across applications such as virtual reality (VR), augmented reality (AR), gaming, and cinematic soundscapes.
 Binaural audio, a form of spatial audio, utilizes two channels to simulate the physical and perceptual cues involved in sound localization.
-With smartphones, headphones, and wearable devices emerging as dominant platforms for music, movies, and interactive media, there is a growing interest in immersive auditory experiences that can be delivered conveniently and effectively \cite{Pangarkar2025Smart}.
+With smartphones, headphones, and wearable devices emerging as dominant platforms for music, movies, and interactive media, there is a growing interest in immersive auditory experiences that can be delivered in a convenient and effective manner \cite{Pangarkar2025Smart}.
 In this context, binaural audio is expected to see significant growth, driven by evolving media consumption patterns.

 The rise of open-source spatial audio formats, such as Eclipsa Audio \cite{eclipsa_audio}, alongside binaural remixing of content for headphone playback, is reshaping the way immersive sound is created and experienced.
 Such innovations highlight the growing need for robust localization quality metrics to assess and optimize spatial accuracy in binaural audio rendering.
 As content creators and engineers increasingly adopt object-based audio mixing and dynamic head-tracked rendering, existing metrics often fail to reflect perceptual accuracy across diverse playback environments.
 Developing quantitative and perceptually aligned localization quality metrics is crucial for ensuring consistent auditory immersion in VR, gaming, cinema, and streaming services, where precise spatial positioning enhances realism and listener engagement.